by Russ Lowthian, HaveFunBiking.com

 Ice safety tips – The color of the ice

 Check out the color of the ice.
-Clear, blue, or green ice thicker than four inches should be ok enough to bike on.
+Clear, blue, or green ice thicker than four inches should be enough to bike on.
 White ice typically has air or snow trapped inside, weakening it.
 Dark ice might indicate that the ice is relatively thin—probably not thick enough for biking or hiking.

-The Fresher, the better
+The Fresher, the better!

 Along with knowledge of the thickness of the ice and a visual assessment, here are four more suggestions to help minimize the risk when biking on the ice:

-- Carry ice picks and a rope
+• Carry ice picks and a rope

-- Have a cell phone or personal locator beacon along
+• Have a cell phone or personal locator beacon along

-- Before heading out, inquire about conditions and known hazards with local experts.
+• Before heading out, inquire about conditions and known hazards with local experts.

-Know the proper rescue techniques
+Know the proper rescue techniques.

 Anyone on the ice, including the victim and rescuer, should avoid standing up until they are far away from the broken ice.
 As soon as possible, get the victim into dry clothing and treat them for hypothermia.

-Now have some fun!
+Hopefully, soon we can have some fun!

-Enjoy the ice safety tips for a safer true north experience!
+Enjoy the ice safety tips for a safer true North experience!